Jonas Žemaitis

-Jonas Žemaitis (also known under his nom de guerre Vytautas; March 15, 1909 in Palanga – November 26, 1954 in Moscow) was one of the leaders of the Lithuanian partisans, armed resistance against the Soviet occupation of Lithuania, and acknowledged as the head of state by independent Lithuania.
+Jonas Žemaitis, also known under his nom de guerre Vytautas (March 15, 1909 – November 26, 1954), was a Lithuanian general and freedom fighter who served as the de facto president of Lithuania from 1949 until his death in 1954.
+A Lithuanian partisan, armed resister of Soviet occupation, and the chairman of the Union of Lithuanian Freedom Fighters, Žemaitis was posthumously nominated and acknowledged as the head of state of Lithuania following the re-establishment of independence.

 Biography

 Žemaitis was born to Jonas Žemaitis and Petronėlė Daukšaitė.
 Despite the fact that his father was non-religious, Žemaitis was christened in Palanga's church.
 From 1910 to 1917, he lived with his parents in Łomża, Poland, where his uncle A. Daukša owned a large dairy farm.
 In Łomża, Žemaitis attended a primary school while his parents were working.
 In 1917, Žemaitis returned to Lithuania and settled down in the village of Kiaulininkai, near Šiluva, where his grandparents lived.
 In 1921, he finished first class at the Raseiniai Gymnasium.
-In 1926, started studying at the War School of Kaunas.
+In 1926, he started studying at the War School of Kaunas.
 In 1929, he finished this school and became a lieutenant. Žemaitis started his military service with the 2nd Artillery Battery as a commander.
-In 1936–1938, Žemaitis studied at the School of Applied Artillery in Fontainebleu, France.
+In 1936–1938, Žemaitis studied at the School of Applied Artillery in Fontainebleau, France.
 After his studies, Žemaitis was promoted to captain and commanded artillery units of the Lithuania military forces.

 After the Soviet occupation of Lithuania in June 1940, Žemaitis continued his active service in the 617th Artillery Regiment, where he was the head of the regiment's school.
 At the beginning of the war between the Soviet Union and Nazi Germany, Žemaitis was at the proving ground of Varėna.
 After receiving the order to retreat to the east, Žemaitis and a group of soldiers consciously fell behind and surrendered to the Germans.
 He did not want to serve the Nazis, and therefore he retired and settled down in Kaunas.
 He worked as a technician of peat extraction.

 In 1944, he joined the Lithuanian Territorial Defense Force, organized by Povilas Plechavičius.
 After the force was disbanded by the Nazis, Žemaitis went into hiding.
-When the Red Army returned to Lithuania, Žemaitis joined the Lithuanian Freedom Army and the Lithuanian partisans, steadily rising to a position of leadership.
+When the Red Army returned to Lithuania, Žemaitis joined the Lithuanian Liberty Army and the Lithuanian partisans, steadily rising to a position of leadership.
 In February 1949, he established the Union of Lithuanian Freedom Fighters and became its chairman; he worked to continue partisan resistance to Soviet occupation and legitimize the actions of the partisans.
 In December 1951, he suffered a cerebral hemorrhage and became paralyzed.
 In May 1953, his place of hiding was discovered by Soviet agents and he was arrested.
 After being transported to Moscow, he was interrogated by Lavrentiy Beria and was executed in the Butyrka prison in 1954.